Google Adsense Privacy Policy

 Uranus Through The Telescope

-The Position of Uranus in the Night Sky, 2006 to 2019 by Martin J Powell
+The Position of Uranus in the Night Sky:

 Uranus reaches opposition to the Sun (when it is closest to the Earth and brightest in the sky for the year) every 369.6 days on average, i.e. about 4 days later in each successive year.
-The apparent magnitude of the planet varies little during the period shown in the star chart: from +5.7 (at opposition) to +5.9 (at superior conjunction).
-Around all opposition dates shown on the map, the planet will be due South at local midnight in the Northern hemisphere (due North at local midnight in the Southern hemisphere).
+In any given year the apparent magnitude of the planet varies little, reducing by about 0.2 magnitudes from opposition to superior conjunction.
+Opposition magnitudes across the period of the star map vary from +5.7 (in 2019) to +5.5 (in 2032).
+Around all opposition dates, the planet is due South at local midnight in the Northern hemisphere (due North at local midnight in the Southern hemisphere).

-In February 2009 Uranus reached aphelion (its furthest point from the Sun; in this case 20.1 Astronomical Units or 3 thousand million kms) and consequently was at its most poorly-placed orbital position for observation from the Earth.
-The situation only slowly improves and Earthbound observers will have to wait until 2050 (when the planet is in Leo) before it reaches perihelion (its closest point to the Sun, at 18.28 AU or 2.73 thousand million kms) to see the planet at its brightest and best.
-Despite the closeness, however, the planet's opposition magnitude will only increase by about 0.4 magnitudes to +5.3.
+Uranus reached aphelion (its furthest point from the Sun) in 2009, when it was positioned at a distant 20.1 Astronomical Units (3,000 million kms or 1.87 thousand million miles) from the Sun.
+The planet was then at its most poorly-placed orbital position for Earthbound observers.
+The situation only slowly improves and observers will have to wait until 2050 (when Uranus is in Leo, the Lion) before the planet reaches perihelion (its closest point to the Sun).
+Uranus will then be located 18.28 AU (2.73 thousand million kms or 1.7 thousand million miles) from the Sun and will be seen at its brightest and best from Earth; its opposition magnitude will then be +5.3 and its apparent diameter will reach 4".0.

 [Terms in yellow italics are explained in greater detail in an associated article describing planetary movements in the night sky.]